This guide highlights a selection of leading products and services. When you buy through our links, we may be compensated.

 4.6

-Consumers Best Verdict: CIT Bank Platinum Savings Highlights
+Consumers Best Verdict: CIT Bank (a division of First Citizens Bank) Highlights

 In-Depth Look

-In-Depth Look: CIT Bank Platinum Savings Features & Considerations
+In-Depth Look: CIT Bank (a division of First Citizens Bank) Features & Considerations

 Core Features & Consumer Benefits